 3D reconstruction of a scene is an active field in the community.
-Given a single stereo pair of images, we give an overview of prior work to reconstruct the scene.
+Given a a single stereo pair of images, we give an overview of prior work to reconstruct the scene.

 Depth from a single image.

-On one end of the spectrum is single-view modeling, which exploits solely monocular image cues [7, 8, 16, 17, 22, 25].
-Some of these use
+On one end of the spectrum is single-view modeling, which exploits solely monocular image cues [7, 8, 15, 16, 21, 24].
+Some of these use trained models based on image features [15, 16, 24], under weak assumptions such as colinearity or coplanarity.

-Fig. 3: Comparison with stereo matching (white is close, black is far for the depth maps): (a) Left image of stereo pair; (b) Depth map from stereo matching [29] shows errors such as the depth of the ceiling, and the depth of the piano; (c) Our result is geometrically representative of the scene. trained models based on image features [16, 17, 25], under weak assumptions such as colinearity or coplanarity.
 A key idea that pervades single image reconstruction work is that some scene compositions (e.g. ground plane with perpendicular vertical planes) are more likely than others.
-We build on these by adding stereo analysis to our algorithm.
+We build on these cues by adding stereo analysis to our framework.

+Fig. 3: Comparison with stereo matching (white is close, black is far for the depth maps); (a) Left image of stereo pair: (b) Depth map from stereo matching [28] shows errors such as the depth of the ceiling, and the depth of the piano; (c) Our result is better.

 Multiview stereo.
 On the other end of the spectrum for 3D reconstruction is multiview stereo.
-A number of these approaches work with many images to obtain a fairly dense reconstruction [13,27].
-Recent works propose piecewise planar multiview stereo by using a discrete labeling over a set of hypothesized planes [11, 12, 14, 23, 28].
-However, with a consumer stereo camera we face two problems: hypothesizing planes using a depth map is unreliable, and using multi-view stereo approaches using only photoconsistency across views does not perform well.
+A number of these approaches work with many images to obtain a fairly dense reconstruction [12,26].
+Recent works propose piecewise planar multiview stereo by us-ing a discrete labeling over a set of hypothesized planes [10, 11, 13, 22, 27].
+However, with a consumer stereo camera we face two problems: hypothesizing planes using a depth map is unreliable, and using multi-view stereo approaches using only photocon-sistency across views does not perform well.

 Depth from stereo.
-A natural approach to obtain depth from a stereo pair is to use dense stereo matching [1, 26].
+A natural approach to obtain depth from a stereo pair is to use dense stereo matching [1, 25].
 While the stereo matching algorithms have been extensively evaluated on benchmarking datasets, we find that these algorithms are very sensitive to the data.
-Saxena et. al. [24] proposed making a depth map from traditional stereo matching.
+Saxena et. al. [23] proposed making a depth map from traditional stereo matching.
 Holes in this map were filled using his learned single-view depth estimate.
 In practice, this tends to prefer a smooth reconstruction and given the poor performance of stereo matching on the consumer stereo pairs it would not recover geometric structures (intersecting planar surfaces).